Large Language Models Can Infer Psychological Dispositions of Social Media Users: Discussion

 \subsection{Limitations and Future Research}

+Our study has several limitations that should be addressed by future research.
+Firstly, as mentioned above, the black box character of LLMs prevents us from examining the precise mechanisms by which personality inferences are derived.
+As a first step in this direction, future research should analyze cue utilization by investigating which language features are highly correlated with inferred trait scores.
+Similarly, it would be useful to examine which language features are predictive of inference errors in order to better understand the origins of the observed gender and age biases.

-Our findings have several limitations that should be addressed by future research.
-Firstly, the text data used in our analysis was obtained from the MyPersonality Facebook application \cite{kosinski_facebook_2015}, which was active between 2007 and 2012.
+Second, the text data used in our analysis was obtained from the MyPersonality Facebook application \cite{kosinski_facebook_2015}, which was active between 2007 and 2012.
 Linguistic conventions from this period might differ from contemporary online language, potentially limiting the zero-shot performance of LLMs, which have been trained on newer data.
-That is, we would expect the personality inferences of LLMs to be even more accurate when applied to more contemporary data.
-Second, our sample was sourced from Facebook users who interacted with the MyPersonality application.
+As a result, we would expect the personality inferences of LLMs to be even more accurate when applied to more contemporary data.

+Third, our data was sourced from Facebook users who interacted with the MyPersonality application.
 As such, our sample might not be representative of the broader population of social media users (or people more generally), which could limit the external validity of our findings.
 For example, the general underestimation of personality traits such as Openness might be due to the fact that myPersonality users were particularly curious and open-minded.

-Third, while our study probed the sensitivity of ChatGPT's predictions to the volume of text input, we limited our data to the 200 most recent status updates.
+Fourth, while our study probed how sensitive the accuracy of LLM-based inferences is to the volume of text input, we limited our data to the 200 most recent status updates.
 In practice, predictive performance might vary for users with fewer or more status updates.
 Relatedly, due to the inherent token limit in models like ChatGPT, all input data was processed in chunks.
 It is possible that the accuracy of future models with the ability to process larger amounts of input data at once might be higher.

-Finally, our study did not encompass the dynamics of live interactions between LLMs and users.
-Real-time interactions might yield different insights and highlight additional complexities not captured in our static data set.
-Relatedly, while our research underscores the potential for LLMs in personalizing interactions and enhancing social computing, it does not delve into the specifics of how these personalizations can be effectively implemented.
+Fifth, our study did not encompass the dynamics of live interactions between LLMs and users.
+Real-time interactions might yield different insights and highlight additional complexities not captured in our static textual data set \cite{peters_large_2024}.
+Relatedly, while our research underscores the potential for LLMs in personalizing interactions and enhancing social computing, it does not examine the specifics of how these personalizations can be effectively implemented.